 The solution is to make sure DCOM, WMI and Manage Audit and Security Log are setup correctly on the AD server in question.

-Note: multiple domains or multiple forests are not currently supported.
+Note: multiple domains or multiple forests are not supported by default, please refers to Multi-AD Domain Support in Umbrella announcement.
 It's worth letting email@example.com know about your configuration if you've run into these issues and we may be able to help.

 To verify WMI Permissions: